micmejia/bible-dump/NKJV/Judges/Judg 7.md

 But if you are afraid to go down, go down to the camp with Purah your servant,

 ###### 11
-and you shall hear what they say; and afterward [^b]your hands shall be strengthened to go down against the camp."
+and you shall hear what they say; and afterward your hands shall be strengthened to go down against the camp."
 Then he went down with Purah his servant to the outpost of the armed men who _were_ in the camp.

 ###### 12
-Now the Midianites and Amalekites, all the people of the East, were lying in the valley as numerous as locusts; and their camels _were_ [^c]without number, as the sand by the seashore in multitude.
+Now the Midianites and Amalekites, all the people of the East, were lying in the valley as numerous as locusts; and their camels _were_ without number, as the sand by the seashore in multitude.

 ###### 13
 And when Gideon had come, there was a man telling a dream to his companion.
 He said, "I have had a dream: _To my_ surprise, a loaf of barley bread tumbled into the camp of Midian; it came to a tent and struck it so that it fell and overturned, and the tent collapsed."